tantaman/fk-your-frameworks-todomvc/README.md

 have been writing javascript that was this simple since 1995.

 Live demo: https://tantaman.github.io/fk-your-frameworks-todomvc/
+142 sloc.

-### Caveats:
+### Notes:
-A sore in this implementation is event handling.
+A visual sore in this implementation is event handling.
 Problem is that we can't pass the actual object that we care about updating to the event handlers.

-Another problem (if you're a redux/elm/flux fan) are the direct data mutations.
+Another thing to note (if you're a redux/elm/flux fan) are the direct data mutations.
 I'm writing an article to address this problem shortly and describe how we can make Redux and Elm actions & reductions declarative.